Are VPNs worth it? – That’s the main theme of this guide.

 While using the VPN’s server IP address, third parties won’t be able to tie your online activities to your actual IP address.
 Snoopers, cookies, surveillance watchdogs, and advertisers will only track the VPN’s IP address.

-A Virtual Private Network is also very useful when you are connecting to a public WiFi.
+A Virtual Private Network is also very useful when connecting to public WiFi.
 Internet users can have their data intercepted on a public network or by their internet service provider.

 A VPN will encrypt all your internet traffic, so even if it does get intercepted, no one will know the contents of your web activity.